leonardotonelli/em-imputation/README.md

 - *Optional (if you have time and energy):* In a setting with missing data, what about comparing parameter estimates obtained via EM with those obtained (with maximum likelihood) after imputation?
 You can choose one (or more) of the imputation methods described [here](https://rmisstastic.netlify.app/how-to/impute/missImp.pdf).
 - The project should address the following question: When you are faced with a missing data problem, when is the EM algorithm a good option for statistical inference (the estimation process)?

-### 5. Diving into one of the course topics, e.g., MM algorithms or Monte Carlo integration (Week 7)

-Consult with the teacher to define the project and ensure its feasibility.